loganmacdougall/loganmacdougall/README.md

-- 👋 Hi, I’m @loganmacdougall
+👋 Hi, I’m Logan MacDougall

-- 👀 I’m interested in coding full stack and low-level applications
+I'm currently in my masters at Dalhousie and am interested in many area of Computer Science including
+- Web Development
+- Cyber Security
-- 🌱 I’m currently learning 2d graphics and cloud
+- Data-Structures and Algorithms
-- 💞️ Always looking to collaborate with a team
-- 📫 You can reach at me@loganmacdougall.com
+- Machine Learning

 <!---
 loganmacdougall/loganmacdougall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.